SJ23 Tech Tip E02. (Updated 2021-08-10) Bob Schimmel & Randy Cook

 SECTION 4 - ON THE WATER OBSERVATIONS

-2021 - I resolved only two errors wiring the new breaker panel; the sense leads of the meters.
-Other than those, the new wiring and the connected devices have operated trouble free.
-The breakers and switches function well as per the logic of the panel layout.
+2021 - I resolved the two wiring errors of the meter sense leads and added BB4.
+Other than these, the new wiring and the connected devices have operated trouble free.
+The breakers and switches function as per the logic of the panel layout.
 Other sailors find the panel easier to understand than their own, which actually says a lot.

 (To generate power go to Tech Tip E01).